mozilla-ai/document-to-markdown/README.md

 3. **OCR Processing**: For scanned documents, it applies OCR to extract text
 4. **Markdown Conversion**: The parsed document is converted to Markdown format
 5. **Image Handling**: Images can be embedded, referenced, or replaced with placeholders

+## Features & Configuration

+**Note: These are only a few samples of the full set of features of Docling!** Visit https://github.com/docling-project/docling for an up-to-date list of all the features and configurations.

 ### OCR Options